Jeynthagj/Door-Lock-System-Proteus/README.md

+Door-Lock-System-Protues

+Proteus simulation of an Arduino-based Digital Door Lock.
+Uses a 4x3 keypad for PIN entry to control a servo motor lock.
+Features LCD status updates and an LED alarm for invalid attempts.
+Demonstrates embedded C++ logic.

 Arduino-Based Digital Door Lock System
 Project Overview
 This project is an AI-Ready Electronic Security System designed to simulate a secure entry point.
 It uses a 4x3 Matrix Keypad for user input, an Arduino Uno for logic processing, and provides both visual feedback (LCD/LED) and physical actuation (Servo Motor).